utah-cs3550-fa24/assignments/hw7.md

 **Phase 1** is worth 10 points.
 It is graded on:

 - You must purchase a domain and name it in `DOMAIN.md`
-- You must add a TXT record for that domain containing your Github username
+- You must add a TXT record for that domain containing your name
-- That record must be shown on DNS lookup tools such as [nslookup.io](https://nslookup.io)
+- That record must shown up in DNS lookup tools such as [nslookup.io](https://nslookup.io)

 **Phase 2** is worth 30 points.
 It is graded on: